Glacitecture-Studios/.github/profile/README.md

 ## :memo: Our Projects

 ### 🎵 Syncra Engine
 **The Powerful Open Source Global Rhythm Game Level Editing Toolkit (POSGRGLET for short.
-We dare you to pronounce it).**
+We dare you to pronounce it) made for power users and rhythm enthusiasts alike..**
 A feature-rich level editing framework for rhythm games with support for:
 - Multi-difficulty charting
 - Custom event scripting